We all want what is best for our children and family, especially when it involves the food we consume.

 - Remember to give them their ‘five a day’ fruit and veg.
 Fresh, frozen, canned, dried, and juiced all count.

-- Young children need the energy provided by fat, which is why whole milk and full fat yoghurts are important.
+- Young children, especially under 2, need energy provided by fat.
 Once your child is two, you can gradually choose lower fat dairy options as long as your child is growing well.

 - Swapping to leaner cuts of meat and using lentils and beans as a source of protein help make meat go further